-- Baseline population (age 17) ends September 30, 2012. - Follow-up population (above subgroup at age 19) October 1, 2012-September 30, 2013. - Served population (all youth receiving an IL service) to be determined.
+- Baseline population (age 17) ongoing - Follow-up population (above subgroup at age 19) October 1, 2012-September 30, 2013. - Served population (all youth receiving an IL service) ongoing. - •

 Costs associated with NYTD reporting should be reported as an administrative cost of federal CFCIP funds.
 OCYF anticipates minimal financial impact as this can be implemented with existing staff resources.
 CCYA may elect to budget an amount of up to \$10 per youth for the sample of the follow-up population to be used as an incentive, if necessary.
 If incentives are best determined to be administered at the state level, CCYA will be notified to be used in other areas of IL service delivery.
 Upon full implementation of NYTD reporting compliance, OCYF anticipates the discontinuance of the PILOTS data collection and submission.